gulkullu/P2PRentalCarApp/README.md

 ## Tasks
 [SnappCar -  P2P Car Rental App Tasks (Excel File)](SnappCarr-P2P-CarRental-App-Issues-Triforcia.xlsx)

-## At the end of the project, following topics are to be covered;
+## At the end of the project, the following topics are to be covered;
 - Apex Coding

 - Test Classes